-Caterpillar including its dealer network is our primary OEM customer and our largest single customer for our flywheel-based products.
-Caterpillar and its dealer network accounted for 24%, 19% and 16% of our revenue in 2009, 2010 and 2011, respectively.
-HP is our largest IT channel partner and accounted for 12%, 25% and 36% of our revenue in 2009, 2010 and 2011, respectively.
+Caterpillar, together with its dealer network, is our primary OEM customer and the largest single customer for flywheel-based products.
+Caterpillar accounted for 19%, 16% and 13% of our revenue in 2010, 2011 and 2012, respectively.
+HP is our largest IT channel partner and accounted for 25%, 36% and 35% of our revenue in 2010, 2011 and 2012, respectively.
 A number of factors could cause these customers to cancel or defer orders, including interruptions to their operations due to a downturn in their industries, delays or changes in their product offerings or securing other sources for the products that we manufacture, or developing such products internally.
-If our relationships with HP or with Caterpillar are not successful or suffers a material adverse change, such as a material reduction in the level of orders or their failure to timely pay us, our business and operating results would likely suffer.
+If our relationship with Caterpillar or HP is not successful or suffers a material adverse change, such as a material reduction in the level of orders or their failure to pay us on a timely basis, our business and operating results may likely suffer if we are unable to quickly replace these revenues from another source or sources.